 Funding for the design and construction of the phase two project is a joint effort between Arapahoe County, City of Aurora, City of Centennial, Denver Regional Council of Governments, Douglas County, E-470 Public Highway Authority, Great Outdoors Colorado, and the Town of Parker.

 Project Timeline and Construction

 The partner’s group is working diligently on coordinating this complicated multi-jurisdictional trail project and making good progress.
 We anticipate the following construction timeline.

 The phase two trail project is divided into two trail segments.

-- Segment 1- From the Cherry Creek Trail to the east side of Parker Road (Construction is anticipated Spring 2022.)
+- Segment 1- From the Cherry Creek Trail to the east side of Parker Road (Construction is complete.)

 - Segment 2- From the east side of Parker Road to the end of the existing High Plains Trail at the Douglas County and Arapahoe County line.
-(Construction is anticipated for fall of 2022 to spring of 2023, with timing dependent on the development of the Kings Point property in the City of Aurora.)
+(Construction is anticipated for the summer of 2023, with timing dependent on the development of the Kings Point property in the City of Aurora.)